lukegeiken4/controlli/README.md

 /**
 params = {
     reqStr: 'fake-string',
-    reqBool: 'fake-bool',
+    reqBool: true,
-    reqInt: 'fake-int'
+    reqInt: 10
+}
-} // optBool and optInt will be here if present in req.query */
+* optBool and optInt will be here if present in req.query */
 ~~~~